-You've watched 40 hours of video content.
+You have watched 40 hours of video content.
 You understood everything the instructor explained.
-You feel ready.
-Then you sit down for the exam and freeze on the first PBQ.
+You feel completely ready.

 Video Courses vs. Hands-On Labs